openearth/aeolis-python/README.md

 pip install AeoLiS
 ```

+> For Windows users, the recommend way to install AeoLiS is to use [Anaconda](https://docs.anaconda.com/free/anaconda/install/windows/).

 ### Installing from source

-1. Clone the repository (AEOLIS_V2 branch) using git, or download the source code.
+1. Clone the repository using Git, or download the source code.

 2. AeoLiS users may install the package with only the required dependencies.
 Go to `aeolis-python` directory and install using pip
    ```shell